Article Badge Image

 For many individuals, a 30-year policy will be sufficient to cover the time of greatest life insurance need.

-For example, if you’re 30 years old and have a 30-year mortgage and young children, a 30-year term policy will keep your family covered until your children are emancipated and your house is paid for.
+For example, if you’re 30 and have a 30-year mortgage and young children, a 30-year term policy will cover your family until your children are emancipated and your house is paid for.

 Term life insurance has another advantage in that it’s a lot less expensive than permanent insurance.

-A typical term policy cost about 10% as much as the premium on an equivalent amount of whole life insurance.
+A typical term policy costs about 10% as much as the premium on an equivalent amount of whole life insurance.
 That means not only will you save money on the premium, but you can purchase a lot more coverage.
-And when the term expires, you may be able to either extend your current policy or purchase a new one.
+When the term expires, you may be able to either extend your current policy or purchase a new one.

-If you’re concerned that future health issues may make it difficult to get a new term policy when your current term expires, you may want to consider permanent coverage.
+If you’re concerned that future health issues may make getting a new term policy difficult when your current term expires, you may want to consider permanent coverage.

 Permanent life insurance

-The most common type of permanent life insurance is a whole life insurance policy, but there are others, like universal life, that also offer an investment provision.
+The most common type of permanent life insurance is a whole life insurance policy, but others, like universal life, also offer an investment provision.

 That is:

-Part of the premium goes toward paying your life insurance, while the rest goes into your cash value.
+Part of the premium goes toward paying your life insurance; the rest goes into your cash value.

-As the cash value builds, you can take a loan against it, or even use the proceeds to pay future premiums.
+As the cash value builds, you can take a loan against it or use the proceeds to pay future premiums.

-It’s even possible to have enough cash value in a whole life policy that your plan will be fully paid up by a certain age.
+It’s possible to have enough cash value in a whole-life policy that a certain age will fully pay up your plan.

 3. Research different life insurance carriers

-There are literally hundreds of life insurance companies in America.
+There are hundreds of life insurance companies in America.

-These are best for providing permanent life insurance, as well as coverage for older applicants and those with health conditions.
+These are best for providing permanent life insurance and coverage for older applicants and those with health conditions.

-There are also a large number of new life insurance providers, loosely referred to as life insurance “fintechs”.
-Many of these companies have come up only in the last few years, but they specialize in limited policy types.
+There are also many new life insurance providers, loosely called life insurance “fintechs.”
+Many of these companies have come up only in the last few years but specialize in limited policy types.

 For example, most provide only term life insurance.
 They typically offer no medical exam policies to healthy young applicants at low premiums.
-However, they’re usually not the best place for older applicants or someone with significant health conditions to purchase life insurance from.
+However, they’re usually not the best place for older applicants or someone with significant health conditions to purchase life insurance.

 Brokers

-If you’re unsure where to buy life insurance, consider working with a life insurance broker.
+If you’re unsure where to buy life insurance, consider working with a broker.

-Brokers work with dozens of life insurance companies, and can place your application with the most appropriate carrier for your needs.
+Brokers work with dozens of life insurance companies and can place your application with the most appropriate carrier.

 4. Request multiple quotes